jessepav/lacygoill-wiki-backup/shell/bash.md

               maries  described  above under CONDITIONAL EXPRESSIONS.  test does not accept any options, nor does it accept and ignore an argument of -- as signifying the end of options.

-              Expressions may be combined using the following operators, listed in decreasing order  of  precedence.
+              Expressions may be combined using the following operators, listed in descending order  of  precedence.
               The  evaluation depends on the number of arguments; see below.
 Operator precedence is used when there are five or more arguments.
               ! expr True if expr is false.